 Once complete the console will boot into the operating system and you will be required to enter the activation code to unlock Titan.
 A dialog box should be shown on screen asking for the activation code which can be typed in using the numeric keypad.
-If the dialog box is not visible it may be hidden by another window, in which case use the switch task menu and select 'Sapphire Touch Titan'.
-The activation code can be found on the rear of the console.
+If the dialog box is not visible it may be hidden by another window, in which case use the switch task menu and select 'Pearl Expert Titan'.
+The activation code can be found in the keyboard drawer.
 Once the activation code has been entered successfully, please restart the console.